 [Webinar] Should you setup a marketplace to boost your B2B sales?

 Organic search and paid product listings are costly.
 Marketplaces are a great and affordable way to expand your reach, enter markets, and increase sales.
 Register now or get up to speed with current innovations!

 - How to decide the location

 - Night work in fulfillment centers

-As an online store owner, you could store your stock yourself.
+As an online store owner, you could store your stock or inventory yourself and do the stock control yourself.
 And then pick one (or several) of many ecommerce logistics companies in Europe to take care of delivering the items to your customers.
 But running your own warehouse can be very time-consuming.
 If you want to focus more on running your online store, you might go for fulfillment or e-fulfillment.

 Fulfillment: the act or process of delivering a product to a customer.

 The Merriam-Webster dictionary defines fulfillment as “the act or process of delivering a product (such as a publication) to a customer”.
 When we talk about ecommerce fulfillment, we talk about the part of a product’s journey that’s handled by an external party.
 An ecommerce order fulfillment company takes care of receiving, processing, and delivering orders, which includes packing and shipping (so you probably won’t need dedicated shipping software!).
 Basically, a fulfillment center is a warehouse that also serves as a distribution center.
 Or you can describe it as warehouse with order fulfillment services.